A recent failure to replicate led to an attention-grabbing debate in psychology.

 The hostility in the debate has obscured an interesting empirical question.
 This post aims to answer that interesting empirical question.

 The sole issue of contention regarding the data (.xlsx), is that nearly twice as many respondents gave the highest possible answer in the replication as in the original study (about 41% vs about 23%).
-In a forthcoming commentary (.pdf), the original author proposes a "ceiling effect" explanation: it is hard to increase something that is already very high.
+In a forthcoming commentary (.html), the original author proposes a "ceiling effect" explanation: it is hard to increase something that is already very high.

 I re-analyzed the original and replication data to assess this sensible concern.